roboll/aws-fleet-metadata/README.md

 # aws-fleet-metadata

-Expose aws tags as fleet metadata.
+Expose aws tags and metadata as fleet metadata.

 ## Requirements